BerkeleyLearnVerify/Scenic/docs/options.rst

 			Additionally, details on which modules are being compiled and the reasons for any scene/simulation rejections are printed.
 		3
-			Additionally, the actions taken by each agent at each time step of a dynamic simulation are printed.
+			Additionally, the :term:`actions` taken by each agent at each time step of a dynamic simulation are printed.

 .. option:: --show-params

-	Show values of global parameters for each generated scene.
+	Show values of global parameters (see :keyword:`param`) for each generated scene.

 .. option:: --show-records

-	Show recorded values for each dynamic simulation.
+	Show recorded values (see :keyword:`record`) for each dynamic simulation.

+.. option:: -b, --full-backtrace

+	Include Scenic's internals in backtraces printed for uncaught exceptions.
+	This information will probably only be useful if you are developing Scenic.

 .. option:: --pdb

 	If an error occurs, enter the Python interactive debugger :mod:`pdb`.
+	Implies the :option:`-b` option.

 .. option:: --pdb-on-reject

 	If a scene/simulation is rejected (so that another must be sampled), enter :mod:`pdb`.
+	Implies the :option:`-b` option.